stephen122204/ZLP-Scheduler/README.md

    * Unlike earlier greedy logic that locked in choices based on local optimality, this approach scores options by their impact on global meeting-window feasibility and avoids early commitments that block better outcomes later.

 - **Meeting-Time-Centric Reporting**

    For every candidate 100-minute meeting start time (every 5-minutes Mon-Fri), the report shows:
    * _Unavoidable Conflicts_: Courses where every option overlaps the meeting block
-   * _Blocked courses_: Courses that remain possible but with reduced option flexibility due to the meeting time.
+   * _Blocked courses_: Courses that remain possible but with reduced option flexibility due to the meeting time
    * A ranked list of best meeting-time ranges and a **heatmap** of conflict scores